maxyyyne/maxyyyne_introduction/README.md

 Computer Science Student
 ------------------------

 A passionate junior computer science student with a strong enthusiasm and determination in furthering my expertise.
-I'm particularly excited about diving into Natural Language Processing, Machine Learning, and Artificial Intelligence to build my skills.
+I'm particularly excited learning about Natural Language Processing, Machine Learning, and Artificial Intelligence to build my skills and explore more various components/concepts of intelligent systems.

-* 🌍  I'm based in Philippines
+* 🌍  I'm based in Laguna, Philippines
+* 🚀  Student Tech Enthusiast
+* 🧠  I'm  currently learning about Machine Learning, Natural Language Processing, and Artificial Intelligence
 * ✉️  You can contact me at [maxyneignacio@gmail.com](mailto:maxyneignacio@gmail.com)
-* 🧠  I'm learning Machine Learning, Natural Language Processing, and Artificial Intelligence

 ### Skills